anhtholee/zalo-hit-song/README.md

 ## Approach
 ### Features
-I had not the time to experiment mwith actual audio content (spectrogram, MFCC features, etc.).
-Therefore only the metadata (both from the `csv` file and the `mp3` files) are used.
+I had not the time to experiment with actual audio content (spectrogram, MFCC features, etc.), thus only the metadata (both from the `csv` file and the `mp3` files) are used.
 Apart from the provided metadata features, there are some engineered ones:
 - Datetime components (month, year, hour, day of week, etc.) are extracted and each is converted into cyclical components (sine & cosine).
 - `artist_is_composer`: whether the artist also composed the song.
 - `hot_artist`, `hot_composer`: whether the artist/composer of the song is 'hot' (based on average ranking in the training set).